Superforms, supercurrents and convex geometry: Valuations on convex bodies.

 so $\F(1)$ is Lebesgue measure.
 Furthermore, the trivial valuation is obtained as $\F(\delta_0)$, the `Fourier transform' of the Dirac delta function, viewed as having full bidegree (so that it acts only on the constant term in the series expansion of $e^{\omega_K}$).
 Note also that \be e^{\omega_{K+L}}=e^{\omega_K}\w e^{\omega_L}, \ee so we can think of the exponential of $\omega_K$ as a sort of character on the space of convex bodies with Minkowski addition, taking values in a space of currents.
 This implies immediately that

 the translate of $\F(\Omega)$ by $A$.
 Thus (wedge-)multiplication with a character corresponds to translates on the transform side.
 In particular, the translate of Lebesgue measure \be K\to |K+A| =:\mu_A(K) \ee by a convex body, $A$, corresponds to the current $\Omega=e^{\omega_A}$, i.e. $\F(e^{\omega_A})=\mu_A$.
 By a theorem of Alesker, \cite{1Alesker}, the linear span of such valuations is dense in the space of continuous translation invariant valuations.

-In \cite{Bernig-Fu2}, Bernig and Fu introduced a convolution product on the space of smooth translation invariant valuations.
-This product has the property that, with $\mu_A$ as defined in (\ref{mu_A}),
+Viewing $A\to e^{\omega_A}$ as a current valued character on the space of convex bodies with Minkowski addition, this can be viewed as an analogue of the fact that trigonometric polynomials are dense in the space of continuous functions.